 - Pep rallies

 - Fan Cam challenges

-Often students and fans are motivated to download the app when they learn what kind of rewards they can earn by attending events.
+Often students and fans are motivated to download your platform when they learn what kind of rewards they can earn by attending events.
 Besides clothing merchandise and gift cards for restaurants, many fans are motivated by prizes and experiences such as sitting on a couch front row at a game, upgraded tickets, meet and greet with the team and coaches, tour of the locker room, traveling with the team for tournaments, and bookstore gift cards.
 Many students are motivated by school specific rewards and experiences like being principal for the day, fast passes for the lunch line, and homework passes.
-With RevPass, a special feature within the platform, students and fans can now earn rewards offered outside of the app.
+With RevPass, a special feature within the platform, students and fans can earn rewards offered outside of the platform.
 The rewards can be completely customized.

 3. Social Media Campaigns